dysthesis/dwl-patches/README.md

 2. Create a branch in your Codeberg `dwl` repository for the patch you are generating and maintaining.

 ## Contributing Patches to `dwl-patches`
-1. If you do not have it already, add the remote for the main dwl repository in your local copy:
+1. If you do not have it already, add the remote for the main dwl repository in your local copy and fetch it:
-    `git remote add upstream https://codeberg.org/dwl/dwl`
+    `git remote add --fetch upstream https://codeberg.org/dwl/dwl`
 2. In your local repository of dwl, create a .patch file
     `git format-patch upstream/main...<branch-name> --stdout > PATCHNAME.patch`
 3. Fork [https://codeberg.org/dwl/dwl-patches][dwl-patches]